SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/edit-follow-up.md

 * If you select **Change all future instances including this one**, the change will apply to this follow-up in the future as well.

-If you decide to change the rule pattern in the middle of a series of appointments, then a new rule is created, and the old rule is stopped at the point where the break occurs.
+If you decide to change the rule pattern in the middle of a series of meetings, then a new rule is created, and the old rule is stopped at the point where the break occurs.

-If you change the start time for a single appointment, the rule is not affected.
-The appointment is treated as an exception to the rule.
-The exception can be made un-exceptional by moving it back into line with the other appointments.
+If you change the start time for a single meeting, the rule is not affected.
+The meeting is treated as an exception to the rule.
+The exception can be made un-exceptional by moving it back into line with the other meetings.

 > [!CAUTION]
-> Modifying the start or end date on a recurring appointment after it has been saved is a bad idea.
-Changing the time on a recurring appointment will work fine, but changing the date will only lead to confusion. **Changing the start time on an appointment will trigger an update on all subsequence recurrences** if you have set the update mode to this-and-forward.
+> Modifying the start or end date on a recurring meeting after it has been saved is a bad idea.
+Changing the time on a recurring meeting will work fine, but changing the date will only lead to confusion. **Changing the start time on a meeting will trigger an update on all subsequence recurrences** if you have set the update mode to this-and-forward.

 ## <a id="delete" />Delete follow-up using the Diary